 Undergraduate programs are offered in the areas listed below.
-Upon successful completion of their program of study, candidates are certified in their respective subject and grade level and become eligible for a Wisconsin teaching license obtained through the Wisconsin Department of Public Instruction.
+Upon successful completion of a program leading to certification, candidates are certified in their respective subject and grade level and become eligible for a Wisconsin teaching license obtained through the Wisconsin Department of Public Instruction.

-Note: Students at UW–Madison become certified to teach middle and high school English, Mathematics, Science and Social Studies subjects only through graduate-level coursework, not as undergraduates.
-Information about the master's degree program is available at uwteach.org and the Curriculum and Instruction website.
-Science certification areas include Biology, Chemistry, Earth and Space Science, Environmental Studies, Physics, and Broad Field Science.
-UW–Madison offers certification in the Social Studies areas of Economics, Geography, History, Political Science, Psychology, Sociology and Broad Field Social Studies.
+Note: Students at UW–Madison become certified to teach secondary English, Mathematics, Science and Social Studies only through graduate-level coursework, not as undergraduates.
+Information about the Master's degree program is available at uwteach.org and the Curriculum and Instruction website.

 Communication Sciences and Disorders, BSE